-You will read Edgar Allan Poe's gothic short story 'The Tell-Tale Heart', and his famous gothic poem The Raven.
-Please see attachments below.
+You will need to read Edgar Allan Poe's gothic short story 'The Tell-Tale Heart', and his famous gothic poem The Raven.
+Please see below.

-- First you must read the background material on Edgar Allan Poe (also attached below) and then summarise the most interesting aspects of his life in 5 bullet points. - When reading The Tell-Tale Heart and The Raven you might not understand all the vocabulary, which is perfectly fine, but then use a dictionary and make sure you write down these words and their meaning we will check your understanding in your first lesson in in Year 12. - Please answer all the questions below as fully as you can on A4 paper/word document.
-Some of them are basic comprehension requiring short answers, while others require more detailed analysis.
-You will need to submit this work to your English teacher in September
+First you must read the background material on Edgar Allan Poe (also attached below) and then summarise the most interesting aspects of his life in 5 bullet points.

+When reading The Tell-Tale Heart and The Raven you might not understand all the vocabulary, which is perfectly fine, but then use a dictionary and make sure you write down these words and their meaning - we will check your understanding in your first lesson in in Year 12.

+Please answer all the questions below as fully as you can.
+Some of them are basic comprehension requiring short answers, while others require more detailed analysis: